 According to their website, these gloves don’t leave any harmful chemicals behind and, through microbial activity, decompose.

 Are vinyl gloves biodegradable?

-Vinyl gloves are a man-made product, using ethylene (found in crude oil) and chlorine (found in regular salt), creating Polyvinyl Chloride (PVC) or, in short vinyl.
+Vinyl gloves are a man-made product, using ethylene (found in crude oil) and chlorine (found in regular salt), creating Polyvinyl Chloride (PVC) or, in short, vinyl.
 It is a very strong and durable material that doesn’t decompose.
-When it finds its way into a landfill, it takes hundreds of years to decompose and does not biodegrade.
+It takes hundreds of years to decompose and does not biodegrade when it finds its way into a landfill.

 Did you know that vinyl is the second most sold and manufactured plastic resin in the world.
 It can be found in many applications from construction, the medical industry and the car industries.

 Vinyl also causes well-known health risks due to the use of phthalates to soften the material. (source) In short vinyl, gloves are not biodegradable.